learnbyexample/vim_reference/vim_reference_guide.md

 The **put** (paste) command `p` is used after cut or copy operations.

 * `p` paste the copied content once
-    * If the copied text was line based, content is pasted **below** the current line
+    * if the copied text was line based, content is pasted **below** the current line
-    * If the copied text was part of a line, content is pasted to the **right** of the cursor
+    * if the copied text was part of a line, content is pasted to the **right** of the cursor
 * `P` paste the copied content once
-    * If the copied text was line based, content is pasted **above** the current line
+    * if the copied text was line based, content is pasted **above** the current line
-    * If the copied text was part of a line, content is pasted to the **left** of the cursor
+    * if the copied text was part of a line, content is pasted to the **left** of the cursor
 * `3p` and `3P` paste the copied content three times
 * `]p` paste the copied content like `p` command, but changes the indentation level to match the current line
 * `[p` paste the copied content like `P` command, but changes the indentation level to match the current line